 At first, feeding a newborn will take time and patience, and it must be done frequently because of the small size of your infant's stomach.
-New babies do not operate on a regular schedule.
-At first, your baby will probably want to be fed every two to four hours, usually taking about 20 to 30 minutes.
+New babies do not operate on a regular schedule, you want to feed them every 2 to 3 hours, usually taking about 20 to 30 minutes.
 Babies who finish faster may be getting the formula too fast, which is hard on the digestive system.
-If this happens, the nipple should be replaced with a smaller hole, which will help facilitate normal consumption.
+If this happens, the bottle nipple should be replaced with a slower flow nipple, which will help facilitate normal consumption.